Domestic Violence Battery in Pinellas County, FL

 Domestic Violence Courts in Pinellas County

-The Administrative Office of the Courts for the Sixth Judicial Circuit of Florida in Clearwater recently announced plans for the domestic violence court in Pinellas County.
+The Administrative Office of the Courts for the Sixth Judicial Circuit of Florida in Clearwater recently announced plans for a domestic violence court in Pinellas County.
+The court is being formed thanks to a $300,000 grant from the Office of Violence Against Women and collaboration with local officials.

 The Sixth Judicial Circuit will initiate Pinellas County’s new Civil Domestic Violence (DV) Court.
 The court will focus on ensuring respondents comply with the conditions of orders in DV cases.
 Civil DV Court will provide special dockets dealing with allegations of abuse and/or violence by a spouse, another family member, or an intimate partner.